MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-quarkus-app.md

 ## Deploy the Quarkus app to Azure Container Apps

-Now that you've pushed the app image to Container Registry, use the following command to create a Container Apps instance to run the app after pulling the image from the Container Registry.
+Now that you pushed the app image to Container Registry, use the following command to create a Container Apps instance to run the app after pulling the image from the Container Registry:

 ### [Passwordless (Recommended)](#tab/passwordless)